junggeyy/ChutesAndLaddersGame/README.md

 6. Havens (H): Special locations that act as checkpoints on the board.
 **Files**
 * main.c: Contains the main game logic, including player turns and game flow.
-* board.txt: Represents the initial board setup.
-This file is read at the beginning of the game.
 * README.md: Documentation for the repository.

 **Getting Started**